sam89f/liftoff-assignments/P2-Project_Outline/README.md

 One thing I have learn form completing this project is how to expand the many-to-many feature of Perisitence to become bidirectional; and how to create input buttens for imputting the Heberew text.
 ### Project Tracker
 The link to my Trello board is: https://trello.com/stevenmacklin1
+### Project Repository
 The link to the project repository is: https://github.com/sam89f/Hebrew-Dictionary